-A 3-km walk along a defensive wall from the Second World War
+Fancy a 3-km walk along a defensive wall from the Second World War?
+Then make your way to Haacht!

 At the start of the First World War, the German Army invaded Belgium without a great deal of trouble, marching through largely undefended territory.
 In an attempt to make it more difficult for an invading army in the future, after the war new forts were constructed in Belgium, such as the supposedly impregnable fortress of Eben-Emael on the border with the Netherlands.
 Despite this, the country’s military leadership were still concerned about its ability to defend the country.
 When international tensions again began to rise in the late-1930s, they came up with a plan.